'It's in blood, the nature and the culture.' Iceland's World Cup work pays off

 As a child, he and his classmates made their own Argentina shirts for the 1978 World Cup, a tournament the South Americans won as host nation.

-He remembers running around with "Kempes" on the back of the shirt, representing Mario
+He remembers running around with "Kempes" on the back of the shirt, representing Mario.

 Kempes, the Argentine striker whose goals secured the trophy.